kevinconway/sqlite-cdc/README.md

 However, the sessions extension has three notable behaviors that make it the wrong choice for general purpose CDC.
-The first is that session change records are only materialized when reading the log and then only one is produced per row that was modified.
-As a result, sessions are a poor way to receive real-time change notifications.
+The first is that session change records are only materialized when reading the log and only one change is generated per row that was modified.
+As a result, sessions are a poor way to receive real-time change notifications and are only capable of producing the final state of a record rather than a series of interim changes.
 The second behavior is that the session log can only be fetched as a whole but never resets.
 As a result, the session log grows unbounded and there is no mechanism to filter out already handled changes.
 The third behavior is that a session is not necessarily persisted beyond the lifetime of the database connection it's associated with.
 As a result, there is no way to restore CDC from the last known position if the system exited for any reason.

 The sessions extension appears to be designed to operate in a specific kind of environment where SQLite is being used as a data structure rather than a typical SQL database.
-As such, sessions work best when more tightly integrated into application logic and aren't well suited for this kind of "bolt-on" or sidecar model.
+Sessions work best when more tightly integrated into application logic and aren't well suited for this project's "bolt-on" or sidecar model.

 ## Compatibility With Other Replication Tools